 To learn more about my work with the Demographics in Philosophy Project, visit this page.

-My research in moral theory unifies apparently contradictory evaluations by constructing the conceptual backbone for a novel moral framework, which relies on distinctions widening the realm of possible moral evaluations available to moral judges.
+My dissertation, The Unified Account of Moral Assessment, examines the patterns of moral assessment typically employed in response to a number of puzzling moral phenomena.
+I argue that a proper understanding of the conceptual relationships between them reveals underlying unity to these patterns, providing evidence for a new moral framework.
+I construct the backbone for a novel moral framework, which unifies prima facie contradictory morally evaluations.
+I rely on distinctions that widen the realm of possible moral evaluations available to moral judges.
 Despite the many puzzles in moral theory with no apparent unified solution, I argue that solving one puzzle need not preclude providing satisfactory solutions to another, even when those puzzles stem from apparent tensions between contradicting moral frameworks, such as those between consequentialism and deontology or between proponents of absolute duties and pro tanto duties.

 Feel free to take a look at my CV